 The BRDF as a PDF

 shows how the BRDF is used in the radiative transfer equation (e.g., in HydroLight), which is always working with radiances.
-In Monte Carlo simulations, you are tracking many individual photon packets as they interact with the medium and its boundary surfaces.
-In this case, the BRDF must be used as a probability distribution function (PDF) to determine the direction and weight of the reﬂected photon packet whenever a photon packet hits the bottom.
+In Monte Carlo simulations, you are tracking many individual rays as they interact with the medium and its boundary surfaces.
+In this case, the BRDF must be used as a probability distribution function (PDF) to determine the direction and weight of the reﬂected ray whenever a ray hits the boundary surface.
 This is a tricky business, and the step-by-step process is as follows.

-Given: A photon packet with weight is incident onto the surface in direction .
+Given: A ray with weight is incident onto the surface in direction .
 The BRDF of the surface is known.

-Needed: The weight and direction of the reﬂected photon packet.
+Needed: The weight and direction of the reﬂected ray.

 Since the input direction is known, can be viewed as an (unnormalized) bivariate PDF for the reﬂected angles and .
 Note that, in general, these angles are correlated.
 Proceed as follows: